azeem-sarwar1/Mechatronics-Engineer-Challenge/README.txt

 4. **Bonus**
    - Library for **TCAN4551-Q1** also stored in a separate repository, which can be mounted as a submodule.
     This project uses the TCAN4551 library.
-Download it separately from
+Download it separately from, https://github.com/azeem-sarwar1/TCAN4551-Q1_Library.git